-Basic Licensure Track
+Licensure Track

-The basic licensure BSN track (sometimes called the "generic" track) is available to recent high school graduates, non-traditional students, current Clayton State students, and transfer students who meet the admission requirements.
+The pre-licensure BSN track is available to recent high school graduates, non-traditional students, current Clayton State students, and transfer students who meet the admission requirements.

 The nursing application is in addition to application for admission to Clayton State University.
 The competitive application process for the basic licensure BSN track includes the following: